iq3addLi/WebStruct/README.md

 ```
 # known Issues
 * Using this library on Linux will fail to pass memory between threads.
 The contents of optional will be destroyed and segmentation fault will occur.
 Because no stack trace is displayed, it is not possible to judge what happened at first glance.
 * As a workaround, we are considering replacing it with a network library that can handle synchronization other than URLSession.
-On Linux, URLSession is not very good because correspondence of HTTPS is also insufficient.🐷